beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The head element of the HTML code of the Notes page contains a link tag, which determines that the browser must fetch a CSS style sheet from the address main.css.

-Das Head-Element des HTML-Quellcode der Notizenseite enthält einen Link-Tag, der festlegt, dass der Browser die CSS-Datei main.css laden soll.
+Das Head-Element des HTML-Quellcode enthält einen Link-Tag, der festlegt, dass der Browser die CSS-Datei main.css laden soll.

 > Cascading Style Sheets, or CSS, is a style sheet language used to determine the appearance of web pages.